Top Headlines

 Feeds

-Trump Reiterates Election Fraud, Greenland, NATO, and Energy Claims in Recent Remarks
+Trump Reiterates Unsubstantiated Election, Greenland, NATO and Energy Claims in Jan 2026 Remarks

 Updated (2 articles)

-Historical record disproves Greenland ownership claim Trump’s claim that the United States owned Greenland is contradicted by archival evidence showing Denmark established the island as a colony in 1814 and retained sovereignty after a 1916 bilateral agreement [1].
-A 1941 wartime occupancy permit allowed U.S. forces on the island but affirmed Danish control, leading to a 1951 defense arrangement rather than ownership [1].
-Greenland achieved self‑government in 2009, though Denmark still handles defense and foreign affairs [1].
+Trump Declares U.S. Ownership of Greenland Trump claimed the United States “owns” Greenland, ignoring the island’s legal status as a Danish territory [1].
+Denmark established Greenland as a colony in 1814, and the U.S. formally recognized Danish sovereignty in a 1916 bilateral agreement [1].
+A 1941 wartime occupancy accord allowed U.S. forces on the island but affirmed Danish control, later evolving into a 1951 defense arrangement [1].
+Greenland achieved self‑government in 2009, retaining Danish oversight of defense and foreign affairs [1].

 Timeline

-1814 – Denmark establishes Greenland as a colony, laying the legal foundation for Danish sovereignty that later underpins the island’s international status.
-[2]
+1814 – Denmark establishes Greenland as a colony, creating the legal basis for Danish sovereignty that later underpins the 1951 defense pact and contemporary disputes [2].

-1916 – The United States formally recognizes Denmark’s claim to Greenland in a bilateral agreement, confirming that Greenland has never been U.S. territory.
-[2]
+1916 – The United States formally recognizes Denmark’s claim to Greenland in a bilateral agreement, confirming that Greenland has never been U.S. territory and refuting later American acquisition claims [2].

-1941 – The United States signs a wartime occupancy agreement allowing American forces to operate in Greenland while explicitly affirming Danish sovereignty, a precedent that later evolves into the 1951 defense pact.
-[2]
+1941 – The United States and Denmark sign a wartime occupancy agreement permitting U.S. military presence on Greenland while affirming Danish sovereignty, a precedent for the later 1951 defense arrangement [2].

-1951 – Denmark and the United States conclude a defense agreement granting the U.S. permanent military access to Greenland, embedding the island within NATO’s strategic architecture.
-[2]
+1951 – Denmark and the United States conclude a defense agreement granting the U.S. permanent access to Greenland’s bases, embedding the island in NATO’s strategic architecture and limiting European options for confronting a potential U.S. invasion [1][2].

-Jan 7, 2026 – Greenlandic‑Danish lawmaker Aki‑Matilda Høegh‑Dam tells Sermitsiaq that Denmark’s “indignant” rhetoric “plays into President Donald Trump’s hands,” warning that repeated public outrage supplies Trump with material to portray negotiations as a failure.
-She adds that Greenland is “not for sale and does not want to be Danish or American,” urging the island’s politicians to define their own demands.
-[1]
+Jan 7, 2026 – Greenlandic‑Danish MP Aki‑Matilda Høegh‑Dam tells Sermitsiaq that Denmark’s “indignant” responses to Trump’s demands feed his narrative, urging Greenland to declare it is “not for sale and does not want to be Danish or American” and to define its own negotiating position [1].

-Jan 7, 2026 – Senior researcher Rasmus Sinding Søndergaard of the Danish Institute for International Studies notes that while Britain, France and Germany voice strong rhetorical support for Greenland, European states remain reluctant to confront the United States because they depend on American security guarantees.
-[1]
+Jan 7, 2026 – DIIS senior researcher Rasmus Sinding Søndergaard notes that while Britain, France and Germany voice rhetorical support for Greenland, European states remain reluctant to confront the U.S. because of their dependence on American security under NATO [1].

-Jan 7, 2026 – France’s foreign minister announces that Paris is coordinating with Germany and Poland to prepare a joint response should the United States attempt to invade Greenland, signaling heightened allied diplomatic planning despite NATO constraints.
-[1]
+Jan 7, 2026 – France’s foreign minister announces that Paris is coordinating with Germany and Poland to devise a joint response should the United States attempt to invade Greenland, signalling allied contingency planning despite strategic constraints [1].

 All related articles (2 articles)